 - These developments will raise the quality of software developed by the community to produce more accurate, faster, more stable and user-friendly software implementation.

-The IDP Community will be involved in a number of short-term, technical project called ELIXIR Commissioned Services.
-The first such project ran from June 2018 to May 2019:
+The IDP Community will be involved in a number of short-term, technical project called ELIXIR Commissioned Services:

 Find out more